SteeltoeOSS/Documentation/docs/messaging/rabbitmq-reference.md

 Adding a `Group` property causes a service of type `IMessageListenerContainerCollection` to be registered with the `IApplicationContext` with the group name.
 You can then use the `IApplicationContext` and call `context.GetService<IMessageListenerContainerCollection>(group)` to obtain the containers.

-### [RabbitListener()] with Batching
+### RabbitListener with Batching

-When receiving a [batch](#template-batch) of messages, the de-batching is normally performed by the container and the listener is invoked with one message at at time.
+When receiving a [batch](#batching) of messages, the de-batching is normally performed by the container and the listener is invoked with one message at at time.
-You can configure the listener container factory and listener to receive the entire batch in one call, simply set the factory's `batchListener` property, and make the method payload parameter a `List`:
+You can configure the listener container factory and listener to receive the entire batch in one call, simply set the factory's `BatchListener` property, and make the method payload parameter a `List`:

 ```csharp